-chunk = 1 # Size of chunks used during fitting [in second] gpu_only = True # Use GPU for computation of b's AND fitting amp_limits = (0.3, 30) # Amplitudes for the templates during spike detection amp_auto = True # True if amplitudes are adjusted automatically for every ⇔templates max_chunk = inf # Fit only up to max_chunk collect_all = False # If True, one garbage template per electrode is created, \leftrightarrow to store unfitted spikes
+'''

+chunk

+Size of chunks used during fitting [in second]

+= 1

+Use GPU for computation of b's AND fitting

+= True

+gpu_only

+= (0.3, 30) # Amplitudes for the templates during spike detection

+amp_limits

+True if amplitudes are adjusted automatically for every...

+amp_auto

+→templates

+= inf

+Fit only up to max_chunk

+max chunk

+collect_all

+= False

+If True, one garbage template per electrode is created,...

+→to store unfitted spikes

+'''

 - chunk again, to reduce memory usage, you can reduce the size of the temporal chunks during fitting.
 Note that it has to be one order of magnitude higher than the template width N_t - gpu_only By default, all operations will take place on the GPU.
 However, if not enough memory is available on the GPU, then you can turn this flag to False. - max_chunk If you just want to fit the first N chunks, otherwise, the whole file is processed - collect_all If you want to also collect all the spike times at which no templates were fitted.
-This is particularly useful to debug the algorithm, and understand if something is wrong on a given channel cc_overlap →merged = 0.75 # Only templates with CC higher than cc_overlap may be cc_bin = 1 # Bin size for computing CC [in ms] correct_lag = False # If spikes are aligned when merging.
-May be better for $$ ⇔phy usage auto_mode = 0 # If >0, merging will be automatic (see doc, 1e-05 is a ⇔good value) [0-1]
+This is particularly useful to debug the algorithm, and understand if something is wrong on a given channel